-The property, possessed by certain substances, of rotating the plane of
+Optical activity is the property, possessed by certain substances, of rotating the plane of polarization of polarized

 light passing through them.
 This optical rotation is measured by polarimetry.